prokoudine/ardour-tutorial/content/appendices/credits/index.en.md

 2018 update by Miroslav Šulc.

 2021 update for Ardour v6 by Luca Aquino.

+2022 update for Ardour v7 by Alexandre Prokoudine.

 <!-- 2022 update for Ardour v7 by Alexandre Prokoudine. -->